kamranahmedse/driver.js/readme.md

     className: 'popover-class', // className to wrap this specific step popover in addition to the general className in Driver options
     title: 'Title',             // Title on the popover
     description: 'Description', // Body of the popover
-    showButtons: false,         // Do not show control buttons in footer
+    sshowButtons: false | ['next', 'prev', 'close'], // Which control buttons to show in footer
     doneBtnText: 'Done',        // Text on the last button
     closeBtnText: 'Close',      // Text on the close button
     nextBtnText: 'Next',        // Next button text